polyformproject/commercial.polyformproject.org/terms.md

 ## Method

-The vendor agrees to deliver all materials by e-mail or by making them available to download online, without any additional charge.{{^maintenance=version}}  The vendor agrees to make new versions of the software covered by this agreement available in the same way, within three days of making it generally available.{{/maintenance=version}}
+The vendor agrees to deliver all materials by e-mail or by making them available to download online, without any additional charge.{{^maintenance=no}}  The vendor agrees to make new versions of the software covered by this agreement available in the same way, within three days of making it generally available.{{/maintenance=no}}

 ## License Keys